icopy-site/awesome-cn/docs/awesome/awesome-dev-fun.md

 - [RoastBot](https://github.com/Tylersuard/RoastBot) - A chatbot that insults its user.
 - [ErrorFlow](https://github.com/SudoPseudo/ErrorFlow) - Lightweight version of TensorFlow with the same functionality: It never works and only outputs errors.
 - [gremllm](https://github.com/awwaiid/gremllm) - Always a good idea to add gremlins to your code in a modern fashion.
+- [Yell at the clouds MCP server](https://github.com/Tylersuard/yell_at_the_clouds_MCP_server) - Have suppressed rage?
+Want to let it out by screaming at the sky?
+Have your AI agent tell someone to do it for you!

 ## Ruby